Synonym(s)

 DefinitionThis section has been translated automatically.

 Malignant epithelial tumor of the skin with destructive growth and metastasis.
-Squamous cell carcinoma is the second most common malignant skin tumor after basal cell carcinoma.
-Metastasis of squamous cell carcinoma is rare overall.
-It usually first occurs lymphogenically into the regional lymph nodes, later hematogenously.
+Squamous cell carcinoma is the second most common malignant skin tumor after basal cell carcinoma and is responsible for around 20% of non-melanocytic skin cancers.
+Overall, metastasis of squamous cell carcinomas is rather rare.
+It is usually initially lymphogenous in the regional lymph nodes and later hematogenous.

 ClassificationThis section has been translated automatically.